jmcameron/category_list_test/README.md

 Setup
 -----
+* Use one of the default templates such as protostar
 * Create or find a category.
 * Add a category description to that category (if it does not already have one).
 * Set up "Category List" menu item for the category.